 “You can tweet out into the world and then many others will react, so you feel your sense of identity is growing.
 This divisiveness is created by humans who don’t know who they are.
 They have not had access to the deeper dimensions within themselves.”Eckhart Tolle

-If having one clearly defined personal brand/identity/narrative was the path to great success why are so many of the greatest artists, inventors, entrepreneurs, and scientists polymaths.
+If having one clearly defined personal brand/identity/narrative was the path to great success, why are so many of the greatest artists, inventors, entrepreneurs, and scientists polymaths?
 They write about how they found great value, power, and insight from switching industries, names, and brands/narratives.
-They did not let themselves get attached to a narrative or having one single identity.
+They did not let themselves get attached to a narrative or have one single identity.